-Schematic Diagram of Lasercheck Instrument
+Figure 6 - Schematic Diagram of Lasercheck Instrument

-The image shows a schematic of the layout of the laser, the beam path and the detectors in Lasercheck.
+This shows a schematic of the layout of the laser, the beam path and the detectors in Lasercheck.
 The "Photodiode Array" has 35 discrete detector elements.
+Of the 35 detectors in the array, the 24 detectors that are positioned to the "inside" of the specular laser beam (toward the direction of the incoming laser beam) are used.
+This is important to understand in the discussion of alignment.